DougReeder/hominid-web/content/presentations/webxr-for-web-developers.md

 ## [Slides](../../keynote/WebXR%20for%20Web%20Developers)

-## Abstract

-Doing VR and AR on the WWW requires a raft of APIs, libraries, languages, services, file formats, design metrics and approaches that web developers don't normally use.
-I'll cover what's needed and where XR on the WWW is going.

 ## vs. native

 * Native apps can fully utilize hardware, but are siloed in development and distributed by gatekeepers
 * Web apps can reach anyone, but you must allow for differing capabilities and can't achieve the performance of native